Skip to main content

 Their cruise fares are some of the most inclusive in the industry and cover specialty dining; 24-hour room service; thermal spa access; and complimentary wine, beer, soft drinks, specialty coffees, and hot teas.
 Additionally, they provide one free shore excursion in each port, along with complimentary wi-fi and included port fees and taxes.

-In terms of their alcohol policy, they provide complimentary house wines, beers, and soft drinks with onboard lunches and dinners.
+In terms of their alcohol policy, they provide complimentary house wines, beers, and soft drinks with onboard lunches and dinners only.
 However, they do have an add-on package for those who want to enjoy unlimited beverages any time of day, such as an afternoon cocktail by the pool or mimosa during breakfast.

 Guests may bring alcohol and beverages with them or purchase alcohol ashore at destinations that sell alcohol.
 Alcohol can be consumed in the guest's stateroom or public spaces, including dining venues, with no corkage fees.